ITUDevUps/devUps/contributing.md

 If you wanna help solve a current issue please feel free to do so. you can use `labels` to find specific issues.
-When you are done create a pull request with the issue.
+When you are done create a pull request with the issue (see section beneath).

 ### Pull requests

 This project uses pull requests to review suggested changes to the project.
+Do the following steps:
-When creating one remember to use the template in the repository to ensure relevant info is given.
+- Fill out the template to ensure relevant info is given.
+This help reviewers understand what are being suggested and what the purpose of the PR is.
+- Link the PR to a relevant issue
+- If there are anything that should be changed in the PR it will be requested in the form of "suggested changes" or "pull request comments".
+- As you resolve these changes mark each conversation as resolved.

 When a PR is merged it will highly likely be deployed within a week.

 ## Who is responsible for integrating/reviewing contributions?